History & Mission

 Camp Description: Join Studio Playground for our Mini Theater Camp in Lincoln Woods State Park for ages 5-6!
 Our summer camp embodies the same principles!
 Studio Playground classes explore the benefits of laughter through performance and playful improvisation.
 Our Mini Theater Camp in Lincoln Woods State Park introduces children ages 5-6 to performance as they play theater games, enjoy arts and crafts, and learn to collaborate with classmates.
 Students explore the benefits of laughter through movement and playful improvisation.
 Each week ends with a brief performance with an exhibition of games and Studio Playground concepts.

-Support Our Scholarship Fund
+Support Our Camp Fund for 401 Gives

 Studio Playgroud is a 501(c)(3) nonprofit organization.
 Donations are tax-deductible.